 Introspection is a mechanism to announce the capabilities of Resources hosted on the Device.

-The intended usage of the Introspection Device Data is to enable dynamic clients.
-E.g. clients that can use the Introspection Device Data to generate dynamically an UI or dynamically create translations of the hosted Resources to another eco-system.
-Other usages of the Introspection is that the information can be used to generate client code.
-The Introspection Device Data is designed to augment the existing data already on the wire.
-This means that existing mechanism needs to be used to get a full overview of what is implemented in the Device.
-For example the Introspection Device Data does not convey information about observe, since that is already conveyed with the “p” Property on the links in “/oic/res” (see section 7.8.2.1.2).
+The intended usage of the Introspection Device Data (IDD) is to enable dynamic Clients e.g. Clients that can use the IDD) to generate dynamically a UI or dynamically create translations of the hosted Resources to another eco-system.
+Other usages of Introspection is that the information can be used to generate Client code.
+The IDD is designed to augment the existing data already on the wire.
+This means that existing mechanisms need to be used to get a full overview of what is implemented in the Device.
+For example, the IDD does not convey information about observibility, since that is already conveyed with the “p” Property on the Links in “/oic/res” (see section 7.8.2.1.2).

-The Introspection Device Data is recommended to be conveyed as "static" data.
+The IDD is recommended to be conveyed as static data.
 Meaning that the data does not change during the uptime of a Device.
-However when the data is not static the Introspection Resource shall indicate to be observable and the url Property value of “oic.wk.introspection” Resource shall change to indicate that the Introspection Device Data is changed.
+However, when the IDD is not static, the Introspection Resource shall be observable and the url Property Value of “oic.wk.introspection” Resource shall change to indicate that the IDD is changed.

-The Introspection Device Data describes the Resources that make up the Device.
+The IDD describes the Resources that make up the Device.
 For the complete list of included Resources Table 13.
-The Introspection Device Data is described as a swagger2.0 in JSON format file.
-The swagger2.0 file will contain the description of the Resources as defined below: All Resources with the next remarks:
+The IDD is described as a Swagger2.0 in JSON format file.
+The text below contains also Swagger2.0 terms, like paths, methods etc. The Swagger2.0 file shall contain the description of the Resources as defined below:

-The Introspection Device Data will use the HTTP syntax, e.g., define the CRUDN operation as HTTP methods and use the HTTP status codes.
+The IDD will use the HTTP syntax, e.g., define the CRUDN operation as HTTP methods and use the HTTP status codes.

-The Introspection Device Data does not have to define all the status codes that indicate an error situation.
+The IDD does not have to define all the status codes that indicate an error situation.

-The Introspection Device Data does not have to define a schema when the status code indicates that there is no payload (see HTTP status code 204 as an example)
+The IDD does not have to define a schema when the status code indicates that there is no payload (see HTTP status code 204 as an example)

-The URLs of the Resources in the Introspection Device Data shall be without the endpoint description, e.g. it shall not be a full URL but only the relative path from the endpoint.
+The paths (URLs) of the Resources in the IDD shall be without the Endpoint description, e.g. it shall not be a fully-qualified URL but only the relative path from the Endpoint, aka the “href”.
 The relative path shall be the same as being conveyed by “/oic/res”.

-“/oic/res” Resource shall not be listed in the Introspection Device Data unless 3rd party defined or optional Properties are implemented.
+The following Resources shall be excluded in the IDD:

+Resource with Resource Type: "oic.wk.res" unless 3rd party defined or optional Properties are implemented.

-OCF SecurityThe Resources “/oic/d”, “/oic/p”, the Introspection Resource and the Security Virtual Resources may be included in the Introspection Device Data.
+Resource with Resource Type: "oic.wk.introspection".

+Resources that handle Wi-Fi Easy Setup, see OCF Wi-Fi Easy Setup specification.

-The “/oic/d”, “/oic/p”, “/oic/res” and the Security Virtual Resources shall be included when 3rd party defined or optional Properties are implemented.
-All other Core Specification defined Resources shall be included when 3rd party defined Properties are implemented.
+The following Resources shall be included in the IDD when optional or 3rd party defined Properties are implemented:

+Resources with type: "oic.wk.p" and "oic.wk.d" (e.g. discovery related Resources).

+Security Virtual Resources from the OCF Security specification.

-When the Device does not expose instances of Vertical Resource Types, and does not have any 3rd party defined Resources (see section 7.9), and does not need to include Resources in the Introspection Resource Data due to other clauses in this section, then the Introspection Device Data shall be an empty Swagger2.0 file.
+When the Device does not expose instances of Vertical Resource Types, and does not have any 3rd party defined Resources (see section 7.9), and does not need to include Resources in the IDD due to other clauses in this section, then the IDD shall be an empty Swagger2.0 file.
 An example of an empty Swagger2.0 file can be found in found in Annex G.2:

-All other Resources are required to be listed in the Introspection Device Data.
+All other Resources shall be listed in the IDD.

-Per Resource it will include:
+Per Resource the IDD shall include:

-All Implemented Methods
+All implemented methods